schneems/ruby_javascript_data_viz/README.md

 ## What?

+Last week we built pure ruby views without touching the database.
+This week we will pull together ruby generated views and database stored content using rails.
+We will then create new views and routes to add data to our database with web forms.
+Submission is the same as last week, and directions are below.

+Good luck, have fun!!

 Note directions that start with `$` indicate they are on the command line, you should not copy the `$`.